Best iPhones for Seniors in 2025

 Price: $599 from Consumer Cellular

 The iPhone 16e is one of Apple’s latest iPhones.
-It’s not the least expensive at $599, but when you compare it to the iPhone 16 Pro’s $999 cost, it seems a lot more reasonable.
+It’s the least expensive new iPhone at $599, but you can find older, cheaper models through third-party retailers.
+And while nearly $600 might be a little steep for some seniors, when you compare it to the iPhone 17 Pro’s $1,099 cost, it seems a lot more reasonable.

 - Long battery life: My phone worked for 26 hours without needing a charge.
 If the older adult in your life often forgets to charge their phone, either of these would make great options.

-- 6.1-inch screen: It’s not quite the largest screen on this list (that would be the iPhone 16 Plus, which has an enormous 6.7-inch screen), but you should have no issue navigating on the 16e’s 6.1-inch screen.
-Plus, it’s less bulky than the 16 Plus, weighing less than 6 ounces.
+- 6.1-inch screen: It’s not quite the largest screen on this list (that would be the iPhone 17 Pro, which has a 6.3-inch screen), but you should have no issue navigating on the 16e’s 6.1-inch screen.
+Plus, it’s less bulky than the 17 Pro, weighing less than 6 ounces.

 - Hearing aid compatibility: The 16e works with ANSI 2019 hearing aids, making it a good option for people with hearing impairments.

-I bought my iPhone 16e from Consumer Cellular, but you can use networks from AT&T, T-Mobile or Verizon.
+I bought my iPhone 16e from Consumer Cellular, but you can use networks like AT&T, T-Mobile, or Verizon.
 To save the most, choose a phone with 128GB of storage.
-It will cost $699 for 256GB of storage, while 512GB costs $899.
+It will cost $699 for 256GB of storage, or $899 for 512GB.

 While 1GB of data isn’t enough for regular streaming, Consumer Cellular won’t hit you with overage fees if you go over your limit.
 Instead, the company will automatically bump you up to the next plan tier.
 Plus, when you’re connected to your home Wi-Fi, none of that usage counts toward your monthly data allowance.